kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 :dog:If the CPUs are asymmetrically utilized (some CPUs are running hot but others are not), your first goal should be to find increased parallelism in your program.
 Asymmetric utilization indicates that most of the computation is going on in a small set of threads, and your application will not be able to take advantage of additional processors.

 :chestnut: If the CPUs are not fully utilized, you need to figure out why.
 There are several likely causes:
 1. Insufficient load.
 It may be that the application being tested is just not subjected to enough load.
-You can test for this by increasing the load and measuring changes in urilization, response time, or service time.
+You can test for this by increasing the load and measuring changes in utilization, response time, or service time.
 Generating enough load to saturate an application can require substantial computer power; the problem may be that the client systems, not the system being tested, are running at capacity.
 2. I/O-bound.
 You can determine whether an application is disk-bound using **iostat** or **perfmon**, and whether it is bandwidth-limited by monitoring traffic levels on your network.
 3. Externally bound.
 If your application depends on external services such as a database or web service, the bottleneck may not be in your code.
 You can test for this by using a profiler or database administration tools to determine how much time is being spent waiting for answers from the external service.
 4. Lock contention.
 Profiling tools can tell you how much lock contention your application is experiencing and which locks are "hot".
 You can often get the same information without a profiler through random sampling, triggering a few thread dumps and looking for threads contending for locks.
 If a thread is blocked waiting for a lock, the appropriate stack frame in the thread dump indicates "waiting to lock monitor ..."
 Locks that are mostly uncontended rarely show up in a thread dump; a heavily contended lock will almost always have at least on thread waiting to acquire it and so will frequently appear in thread dumps.